Sick-0/sickremental/README.md

 Incremental cookieclicker style game toi self improve on my react knowledge base.

 ## the idea
-having an incremental game where you upgrade trough the stages of evolution.
+having an incremental game where you upgrade through the stages of evolution.
-You will have the default clicker as well as upgrades, once you achieve enoug evolution points to transit to the next stage you will reset back to 1.
+You will have the default clicker as well as upgrades, once you achieve enough evolution points to transit to the next stage you will reset back to 1.

 ### starting grounds
-One cell life just trying to get byuu.
+One cell life just trying to get by.

  - *CLICKER* = One Cell
  - *Upgrade 1* = Sunlight